Gantt chart template

 [Product UI] Example project timeline layout with abstracted UI (Timeline)

-How to create a Gantt chart template
+How to make a Gantt chart template

 To create your own Gantt chart template, consider the use case and complexity of your typical projects.
 Is this going to serve as your project schedule, or will this template be your real-time project information source once the work begins?
 Depending on what you need the chart for, you might include more or less detail.
 For example, if you’re using this as a project schedule, focus on building out ways to assign tasks and delegate work.
 If it’s a project information source, templatize the way your team will attach documents and track processes.
 Often, you’ll use it for both.